yunsuxiaozi/Yunbase/README.md

 ## Yunbase,First submission of the algorithm competition

-In the competition of data mining,there are many operations that need to be done in every time.Many of these operations, from data preprocessing to k-fold cross validation, are repetitive.It's a bit troublesome to write repetitive code every time, so I extracted the common parts among these operations and wrote the Yunbase class here。(Yun is my name,base is the baseline of competition)
+In the competition of data mining,there are many operations that need to be done in every time.Many of these operations, from data preprocessing to k-fold cross validation, are repetitive.It's a bit troublesome to write repetitive code every time, so I extracted the common parts among these operations and wrote the Yunbase class here.(Yun is my name,base is the baseline of competition)

 ### Get Started Quickly